talha7k/dijibill/README.md

 # Dijibill: Cross-Platform Invoicing & Business Management for SMEs

-Dijibill is a desktop application designed to streamline invoicing and business operations for Small and Medium-sized Enterprises (SMEs) in Saudi Arabia.
+Dijibill is a desktop application designed to streamline invoicing and business operations for Small and Medium-sized Enterprises (SMEs).
 Built with a focus on local compliance and user experience, it offers bilingual support (English/Arabic) and adheres to Saudi Arabian invoice standards, including VAT calculation and ZATCA-compliant QR codes.

 ---